Is the six-month review of the health action plan rolling or do providers need to review the health action plan every six months?

 The caseload size is based on our actuarial work that assessed the required BHH services, time to complete the service, and team member responsible for the service.
-There is flexibility so that providers can exceed the ratios up to 20 percent across the BHH services team.
+There is flexibility so that providers can exceed the ratios by up to 25 percent across the BHH services team.

-Organizations are able to request a variance for the staffing model.
+Organizations are able to submit a variance request for the staffing model.
 DHS must review and approve a variance request before implementation.